The effects of leaflet material properties on the simulated function of regurgitant mitral valves

 \subsection{Uncertainty analyses for dysfunctional MVs}

-Fig. \ref{sensitivity} shows the effects of material coefficients ($c_0$, $c_1$, $c_2$) and leaflet thickness on the average $1^{\rm{st}}$ principal stress and strain at valve closure.
-Leaflet thickness dominated the mechanical and functional metrics across the four valves compared to material constants $c_0$, $c_1$, and $c_2$.
-In particular, material constants had practically no effects on leaflet stresses.
-The line plots that demonstrated changes in mechanical and functional metrics concerning model parameters can be found in Appendix \ref{appendix:c}.
-We observed thicker leaflets had lower leaflet stresses, strains, and contact area, but higher ROA.
+Fig. \ref{sensitivity} and \ref{sensitivity:uncertianSCIs} shows the effects of material coefficients ($c_0$, $c_1$, $c_2$) and leaflet thickness on the average $1^{\rm{st}}$ principal stress and strain at valve closure.
+In the traditional approach, where only one parameter was varied at a time, we observed that the material constants $c_0$, $c_1$, and $c_2$ had similar influences on the mechanical and functional metrics across the four valves.
+Further, the metrics were comparatively more sensitive to changes in leaflet thickness.
+The line plots that demonstrated changes in mechanical and functional metrics concerning model parameters can be found in Appendix \ref{appendix:b}.

+In our statistical approach (UncertainSCI), where multiple input parameters were varied simultaneously, the total sensitivity indices were similar across the input parameters across valve types.
+This result suggested that the parameter interactions had a significant contribution to the total sensitivity of the FE model, and provided a more thorough representation of the simulation results given the dependent nature of the material constants.
+This additional insight provided by the statistical approach highlights the importance of considering parameter interactions in sensitivity analysis.

 Fig. \ref{sliced} presents the sliced view of the dysfunctional valves to assess the effects of model parameters on leaflet deformation at systole.
 Our results indicated leaflet deformation was relatively insensitive to tissue coefficient $c_0$.
 However, noticeable differences in leaflet deformation were observed in situations with varying $c_1$, $c_2$, and leaflet thickness; leaflet deformation reduced with higher $c_1$, $c_2$, and thicker leaflets.